mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Tuesday, 19 August 2025
+## On Wednesday, 20 August 2025

-- The average temperature today is 15.54˚C,
+- The average temperature today is 14.97˚C,
-- With highs of 16.1˚C and lows of 15.29˚C,
+- With highs of 15.71˚C and lows of 14.36˚C,
-- It may feel like 15.19˚C with overcast clouds
+- It may feel like 14.64˚C with overcast clouds
-- The wind speed is 1.79m/s and visibility is 10000m
+- The wind speed is 2.24m/s and visibility is 10000m
-- The pressure is 1018hPa and humidity is 78%
+- The pressure is 1017hPa and humidity is 81%
 - The sun will rise at 05:01 and set at 19:22

 <!-- weather_marker ends -->